 For now, we believe the world’s major economies are in a reasonable state and growing well

-In particular, we see no signs of recession yet in the US – surely one will come due to the nature of economic cycles, however nothing is indicating this is imminent despite the length of the current economic expansion.
+In particular, we see no signs of recession yet in the US, but surely one will eventually come, due to the nature of economic cycles.
+However, nothing at present is indicating this is imminent despite the length of the current economic expansion.
 US interest rates are on an upward path, while US equity markets are fully if not highly valued and somewhat supported by increases in predicted earnings (i.e. from corporate tax cuts), but not supported by a rising interest rate environment.

 Unwinding of QE by all the major global central banks (the Fed, Bank of England, European Central Bank and Bank of Japan), while mooted, has not yet begun – if implemented according to the best guess schedule, the effects will not actually be felt until early next year; and when it happens, it could affect asset prices.
 Just as the implementation of QE inflated asset prices, its removal, even slowly, will likely have some deflationary impact.

-There are many factors operating to keep inflation in check such as demographics (falling workforce growth) and technology.
+There are many factors operating to keep inflation in check, such as demographics (falling workforce growth) and technology.
 The US dollar will likely be supported by increased US interest rates and its strong economy.
-In times of stress, the dollar is a safe haven, so it generally strengthens; when global investors are feeling bullish and inclined to take risk, it will weaken.
+In times of stress, the dollar is seen as a safe haven, so it generally strengthens; when global investors are feeling bullish and inclined to take risk, it will weaken.

 Markets do not move in straight lines.
-The rally seen in equity markets over the last year is highly unusual in its lack of volatility, and as such, the current conditions provide an ideal time for you to review your portfolio and strategies.
-We continue to recommend that as investor, reviewing your portfolio to ensure it is well-diversified and holding a good proportion of cash is ideal to help you weather periods of volatility – and to take advantage of opportunities that are caused by volatile markets.
+The rally seen in equity markets over the last year is highly unusual in its lack of volatility, and as such, the current conditions provide a good time for you to review your portfolio and strategies.
+We continue to recommend that as an investor, reviewing your portfolio to see if it is well-diversified and holding a good proportion of cash can help you weather periods of volatility – and may allow you to take advantage of some opportunities caused by volatile markets.

 This insight may contain general financial advice and was prepared without taking into account your objectives, financial situation or needs.
 Before acting on any advice, you should consider whether the advice is appropriate to you.
 Seeking professional personal advice is always highly recommended.
 Any forward-looking statements are based on current expectations at the time of writing.
 No assurance can be given that such expectations will prove to be correct.